-Project: Status: Comment: E1 Vegetation Control and Sediment Removal for Flood Protection On Target Maintenance is driven by or attributed to permit restrictions.
+Pro Project: Maintenance Guidelines are under development.
+If guidelines are not complete, staff uses site inspections and ΕΊ Vegetation Control and Sediment Removal for Flood Protection On Target Maintenance is driven by or attributed to permit restrictions.
 Maintenance Guidelines are under development.
 If guidelines are not complete, staff uses site inspections and historical information to determine whether or not maintenance needs to be done.
 All work must be approved by regulatory permitting agencies Selection of vegetation management sites is based on a process that is outlined in the District's Stream and Maintenance Program.
-(SMP) which prioritizes sites for implementation.
-IMC recommends future reports include the name of the creek and watershed for sediment removal projects.
-IMC recommends that future reports explain progress towards measuring the Key Performance Indicator of 90% of improved channels are at design capacity.
+(SMP) which prioritizes sites for implementation. • IMC recommends future reports include the name of the creek and watershed for sediment removal projects. • IMC recommends that future reports explain progress towards measuring the Key Performance Indicator of 90% of improved channels are at design capacity.
 E2 Emergency Response Planning On Target 39% of annual budget spent due to re-allocation of resources E3 Flood Risk Reduction Studies On Target Extensive screening process carried out thru the SCW program in order to determine priority reaches.

-Project: Status: Comment: E4 Upper Penitencia Creek Flood Protection Coyote Creek to Dorel Drive - San José Adjusted Currently in planning stages.
+Pro iect: Status: Comment: E4 Upper Penitencia Creek Flood Protection Coyote Creek to Dorel Drive - San José Adjusted Currently in planning stages.
 Funds were not utilized in FY2014.
 IMC acknowledges that the scope will need to be adjusted to obtain permits. • IMC recommends the Board ensure that the project preserves the local, pristine habitat and the priorities of the voters.
-E5 San Francisquito Creek Flood Protection San Francisco Bay to Middlefield Road - Palo Alto Modified Project seeks permits.
+E5 San Francisquito Creek Flood Protection San Francisco Bay to Middlefield Road - Palo Alto Modified Anticipating project to start 2015.
+Project seeks permits.
 Final design will be submitted in May 2015.
 Per the General Recommendation "Annual Report Format - Project Report Schedule", • IMC recommends including a Staff Confidence Level with each project schedule to provide notice of possible setbacks and help manage expectations.
 E6 Upper Llagas Creek Flood Protection Buena Vista Avenue to Wright Avenue - Morgan Hill, San Martin, Gilroy On Target Need U.S. Army Corp of Engineers approval and some land acquisition.
 Environmental Impact Statement (EIS) needs to be accepted.
 E7 San Francisco Bay Shoreline Study Milpitas, Mountain View, Palo Alto, Santa Clara and Sunnyvale On Target 9% of committee money spent.
 Design to be presented to U.S. Army Corp of Engineers in December of 2015.
 E8 Upper Guadalupe River Flood Protection Highway 280 to Blossom Hill Road - San José On Target Joint project with U.S. Army Corp of Engineers.
 Federal funding 12.6 million dollars.